2. Develop a harmonized methodology to assess the state of soil degradation and conservation

 |P3 (2018)||Gender Equality Report.
 Reporting Period 3|

-This project has received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no 603498.
+This project received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no 603498.

 Key project facts